ucbi/uniform/guides/uniformsystem/Code Transformations.md

 # Code Transformations

-During `mix eject`, there are 4 code transformations applied to file contents.
+During `mix uniform.eject`, there are 4 code transformations applied to file contents.
 These transformations happen to every file, except those ejected with `cp` and `cp_r`.

 They occur **in this order**.